 What are the accommodations for the event?

-Do I have to participate all four days?
+Do I have to participate every day?

 Do I need to have a background in GIS?

-What special needs are avaiable?
+What special accommodations are available?